henry-zwart/theory-complex-systems-assignment/report/solutions.typ

 === *(Bonus question)* Numerical solution: For the dataset provided, find numerically the value of the parameters $bold(g)$ of the fully-connected pairwise model @eq:pairwise-ising-model that maximises the log-likelihood function $log cal(L)(bold(g))$.
 What are the main computational limitations of your algorithm?
 How can you improve it?

 #solution[
-  We solve for the parameters $bold(g)$ by minimising the negative log-likelihood function @eq:log-likelihood-computable using the SciPy BFGS solver.
+  We solve for the parameters $bold(g)$ by minimising the negative log-likelihood function (@eq:log-likelihood-computable) using the SciPy BFGS solver (line 597 of `combined.py` or line 386 of `supreme_court.py`).
 Note that this is equivalent to _maximising_ the log-likelihood function.
 The negative log-likelihood across optimisation iterations is shown in @fig:model-fitting-neg-log-likelihood.

+  #figure(
+    image("../results/figures/neg_log_likelihood_model_fitting.svg"),
+    caption: [Negative log-likelihood during fitting of pairwise Ising model to the Supreme Court data, using the SciPy BFGS solver subroutine.
+The grey dashed line indicates the negative log-likelihood of the parameters $bold(g)^star$ provided on Canvas.]
-  #figure(image("../results/figures/neg_log_likelihood_model_fitting.svg")) <fig:model-fitting-neg-log-likelihood>
+  ) <fig:model-fitting-neg-log-likelihood>

   While we obtain similar fit parameters to those provided on Canvas, the optimisation process is computationally expensive -- even for only nine judges -- in particular because the partition function must be re-evaluated at each step.
 Computing $Z(g)$ requires a summation over $2^n$ distinct microstates, with $O(n^2)$ operations for each term.